El Alamein battles

 When the fighting died down at the end of July, Eighth Army, despite its severe losses, could take some comfort knowing that it had stopped Rommel’s drive into Egypt and now held the important high ground near the coast.
 This provided good observation of the enemy and an excellent position from which to launch further offensives.

 From August until the end of October, the Allied army grew steadily in strength with the arrival of more troops and equipment.
 The Axis forces, on the other hand, were weakening, with their supply lines strangled by Allied air and naval attacks.
-A change in command of the Eighth Army occurred in mid-August when Auchinleck was replaced by General Bernard Montgomery.
+A change in command of the Eighth Army occurred in mid-August when Auchinleck was replaced by Lieutenant General Bernard Montgomery.
 “Monty” – as he was universally known – set about making positive changes in the Eighth Army, training it and preparing it for the battles to come.

 On the last day of August Rommel launched another offensive.
 In this last and desperate attempt to oust the Allies from the Alamein line, German and Italian armoured forces massed in the southern sector and made a sweeping hook that drove the Allies back to the Alam el Halfa Ridge.
 The Allied strength, however, soon proved itself as they pushed the Axis forces back over the next few days.
 In addition, they faced incessant Allied bombing from the DAF, an acute shortage of petrol for their tanks, and a diversionary raid by Australians in the north.
 After this battle, Rommel went on the defensive, and prepared for the Allied offensive he knew would soon come.